Palliative Care in Los Angeles

 • Having difficulty recognizing faces or objects, such as not knowing who someone is, what something is, or what something is used for.

-Trouble understanding visual images and spatial relationships can be caused by eye problems, such as cataracts, glaucoma, or macular degeneration.
+Eye problems, such as cataracts, glaucoma, or macular degeneration, can cause trouble understanding visual images and spatial relationships.
 Still, it can also be a sign of cognitive decline.
 If you or a loved one have trouble understanding visual images and spatial relationships that affect your daily life, you should see your doctor for a check-up and an eye exam.

 • Use clear, large, or contrasting fonts, colors, or labels for reading or writing materials, such as books, newspapers, magazines, or signs.